composablesys/collabs/collabs/docs/types.md

 ### Mutable Value Collection Variants

-Types of mutable collections (Deleting, Tombstone).
+Types of mutable collections (Deleting, Archiving).
 Note downsides of each: tombstones; non-revivable/destroying/inconsisten on deleting (can get confusing if you store it elsewhere, need to check).
 Also extras (merging map, move on deleting list, ?)

 ### `CObject`s vs Ordinary Objects